SoftUni-Internal/interactive-content/EN/04-Exam-Prep/02-Problem-03.md

 End
 [/input]
 [output]
-Ahoy, Captain!
-All targets have been plundered and destroyed!
+Ahoy, Captain\!
+All targets have been plundered and destroyed\!
 [/output]
 [/test]
 [test]